2025 conclave: Day two

 The second day of the conclave began with two ballots, concluding at approximately 10:30 a.m. and 11:45 a.m., respectively.
 Black smoke appeared at 11:51 a.m., again signifying that no pope had been elected.
 Smoke is not produced after each ballot, but rather only at the end of each session (ballot cards from two unsuccessful votes in a morning session or two votes in an afternoon session are usually burned together once each pair of votes has been completed).
 According to several reports, during this morning session of day 2, Cardinal Parolin received 40 to 50 votes but failed to pick up support from African and Asian cardinals, some of whom started to support Prevost.

 Pope Francis's strongest supporters were divided between Cardinals Jean-Marc Aveline (France) and Mario Grech (Malta), while Asian cardinals were splitting their votes between the two Filipino Cardinals Luis Antonio Tagle and Pablo Virgilio David.
 Cardinal Prevost enjoyed broad support from South American and Anglosphere cardinals, thanks also to the strong support of Timothy Dolan, who supposedly functioned as something of a kingmaker.
 The cardinals then returned to the Domus Sanctae Marthae for lunch, where the breadth of support for Prevost became clearer.
+Cardinals later told the Associated Press that the result was becoming clear by the third ballot, as the votes were moving toward Prevost.
+Pope Leo XIV later stated that after the third ballot, "I resigned myself to the fact when I saw how things were going and I said 'This could be a reality.'"
 By the end of the morning session, there were 15,000 people in St. Peter's Square and 5,000 people at the basilica of Santa Maria Maggiore.
 More were expected during the afternoon session, since in the two most recent conclaves a new pope had been elected on either the fourth or fifth ballot.

 After the lunch recess, the cardinals returned to the Sistine Chapel for the next and fourth round of voting.
 The cardinals' support coalesced around Prevost, who received more than the two-thirds majority of 89 required: he reportedly received more than 100 votes on the fourth (and final) ballot.